 Sweet potatoes are, in my opinion, pretty terrible when reheated.
 So I recommend roasting the sweet potatoes shortly before you want to serve this salad.

-I think croutons are always a tasty addition.
+I think croutons, like these Air Fryer Croutons, are always a tasty addition.
 They’re not mandatory, though.

 If you need this salad to be gluten-free, make sure to use gluten-free croutons.
 I haven’t tried these but here are the best-reviewed ones I could find, from New York Bakery.
 They seem to be available on the Target and Wal-mart websites but don’t appear on the brand’s own website, for whatever reason.